- >>Search All Programs

 - *Human Resources Management Online MBA – Northcentral University – (Editor’s Pick!) – This MBA degree with a specialization in Human Resources Management focuses on the interrelationships between the organization’s most important resources – its employees, its leadership, and the business organization in general.

-- *Masters of Business Administration MBA – Northeastern University – (Editor’s Pick!) – GRE Required.
-Earn your Online MBA from a highly-ranked university that was one of the first to offer its MBA in an online format.
+- *Masters of Business Administration MBA – Northeastern University – (Editor’s Pick!) – Earn your Online MBA from a highly-ranked university that was one of the first to offer its MBA in an online format.
 The Financial Times ranks Northeastern University’s Online MBA #1 in the U.S. (2014).
 Northeastern’s D’Amore-McKim School of Business is AACSB accredited.

 - MBA Human Resource Management– Capella University – (Editor’s Pick!) – Capella University is one of the best graduate schools for working professionals today.
 The programs cover all of the necessary aspects of human resources and management principles for advanced business operation and management at the executive or managerial level.